aeldar/kazntu-algs-srs1/README.md

 The app reads the file "data.txt" located in the same directory to get Tickets data.

-The format for teh file:
+The format for the file:
 `RouteNo PointOfDeparture DepartureTime Destination ArrivalTime Price`